 Keep in mind that much sexting is entirely voluntary.
 Teens often take sexual pictures of themselves and send them to other teens with whom they have a relationship with and who are willing recipients.
 But the line between consensual courtship and criminal sexting can be blurred by authorities who are determined to make a name for themselves by prosecuting “sex criminals.”

 Don’t let overreaching authorities and overly broad laws put you in the position of facing a charge for sexting or other sex crimes.

-Contact us at the Neal Davis Law Firm today and receive a free and confidential legal review of your case.
+Contact us at the Neal Davis Law Firm today and receive a confidential legal review of your case.
 Then, let’s get started defending your legal rights.